keunbum/hackers-delight/git_usage_example.md

 # Git Usage Example
-Rather than reckless memorizing, 'Yeah, this is the genral flow.'.
+Rather than reckless memorizing, 'Ok.. this is the genral flow'.

 ## Example: Start a new repository and publish it to GitHub.
 Create an empty repository.